www.crexi.com - The Commercial Real Estate Exchange

 An angled view of downtown Salt Lake City

-Salt Lake City Regional Breakdown
+Salt Lake City Regional Context

 A drone view of Brigham Young University's Salt Lake City campus